FTMO vs TradeDay: Elite Prop Firms Comparison

 Introduction

 FTMO and TradeDay represent two of the leading proprietary trading firms offering funded trader programs.
-FTMO, established in 2015, has built a strong reputation for its transparent challenge process and generous profit splits, boasting an impressive 4.6/5 rating on Trustpilot from over 4,500 reviews.
-TradeDay, a newer entrant founded in 2020, has quickly gained popularity for its simplified evaluation process and flexible trading conditions, maintaining a solid 4.3/5 Trustpilot rating from over 900 reviews.
+FTMO, established in 2015, has built a strong reputation for its transparent challenge process and generous profit splits, with Trustpilot data not pinned in this JoinProp review (defer to direct check).
+TradeDay, a newer entrant founded in 2021, has quickly gained popularity for its simplified evaluation process and flexible trading conditions, maintaining a solid 4.6/5 Trustpilot rating from 1,362 reviews (April 2026).
 Both firms provide traders with the opportunity to access substantial capital without risking their own funds, but they differ significantly in their approach, evaluation methods, and overall trader experience.

 Quick Comparison